rainsworth/ROSA/README.md

 * Currently collaborating with [Chris Hartgerink](https://github.com/chartgerink) on the generalised open science resources for researchers over at [Liberate Science: Now Boarding](https://github.com/libscie/now-boarding)!
 * [Dan Alexandru](https://github.com/xR86)
 * [Monica Granados](https://github.com/Monsauce)
-* Need to add MozFest participants here!
 <br><br>
 * Webpage source code cloned and adapted from: @Mozilla's [Open Leadership Training Series](https://github.com/mozilla/open-leadership-training-series), License: [MIT](https://github.com/mozilla/open-leadership-training-series/blob/gh-pages/LICENSE)/[CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)
 * Logo contributed by: [@PaulaAsto](https://github.com/PaulaAsto), License: [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)
 * README.md template adapted from [@KirstieJane/STEMMRoleModels](https://github.com/KirstieJane/STEMMRoleModels), License: [MIT](https://github.com/KirstieJane/STEMMRoleModels/blob/gh-pages/LICENSE.md)

+### MozFest

+A group of open enthusiasts met in person at [Mozilla Festival](http://mozillafestival.org/) 2017 to collaborate on this project and learn from each other - we discussed and brainstormed what a kit like this should linclude.
+You can read more about our session "What resources do we need to break down barriers to open science?" [here](https://medium.com/@rainsworth/what-resources-do-we-need-to-break-down-barriers-to-open-science-mozfest-2017-session-recap-bc5562553c72).
+* Need to add list of MozFest participants here!

 ## Get involved!